 1. Be patient.
 Ask lots of questions.
 Don’t assume you know what they are thinking or feeling.
 Ask them.

 2. Ask direct questions.
-I have found especially with older generations that they don’t respond well to some of the “jargon” questions like “how is your walk with the Lord?”
-They are not used to thinking of Christianity in these terms.
-Ask more direct questions like “How is God helping you?” or “What Bible verses or hymns have come to mind?”
+I have found especially with older generations that they don’t respond well to some of the “jargon” questions like “how is your walk with the Lord?” or “What is the Lord teaching you?”
+Ask simple questions like, “How are you feeling?”
+“What’s been hard?”
+“How can I pray for you?”

 3. If you can sing, open up a hymnal and sing some songs.
 If you can’t sing, try anyway.